-With the help of a tool like Outgrow, you can create different types of interactive content including quizzes and send it to your email subscribers.
+With the help of a tool like Outgrow, you can create different types of interactive content including quizzes, and send it to your email subscribers.

 Outgrow is a no-code quiz maker platform that allows you to create a quiz from scratch or select from a wide range of templates.

-Here’s how the interface looks like:
+Here’s what the interface looks like:

 Step 1 –

 Here, you will be able to pick the quiz layout of your choice according to your industry and business type.
 This builder even lets you preview the templates across different devices like desktops, tablets, and mobile phones.
 If everything looks good and matches your preferences, you can go ahead.

 The next step will be to edit the logo, questions, answer options, and other editable components in the quiz.

 Step 3 –